Remontoire: How it works

 With a remontoire, the only force applied to the clock's escapement is that of the remontoire's spring or weight, so that it is isolated from any variations in the main power source or wheel train, which is just used to rewind the remontoire.
-Remontoires are designed to rewind frequently, at intervals between fifteen seconds and an hour.
+Remontoires are designed to rewind frequently, at intervals between one second and an hour.
 The rewinding process is triggered automatically when the remontoire's weight or spring reaches the end of its power.
 This frequent rewinding is another source of accuracy, because it averages out any variations in the clock's rate due to changes in the force of the remontoire itself.
 If the rate of the clock varies as the remontoire spring runs down, this variation will be repeated again and again, each time the remontoire goes through its cycle, so it will have no effect on the long term rate of the clock.